 How to tell if railroad ties have creosote

-Next, if you know for certain that your railroad ties are new (or newish), then you can expect creosote to last around 30 years, assuming they are not excessively exposed to water and assuming that you don’t cut them.
+Next, if you know for certain that your railroad ties are new (or newish), then you can expect creosote to last around 30 years, assuming they are not excessively exposed to water and that you don’t cut them.

-Finally, creosote has a distinct smell to it.
-It smells a bit like asphalt.
-This is also more prevalent on hot days.
-If you see a black, sappy, tar-like substance on your railroad ties or smell something like asphalt, those ties likely have a good bit of creosote left protecting them.
-It’s tough to determine though because one part of a railroad tie might have sufficient creosote for protection while another portion does not.
-Termites or carpenter ants only need a small entryway into a railroad tie to start eating it from the inside (where there’s no creosote) and work their way outward (where the creosote layer is).
+If you see a black, sappy, tar-like substance on your railroad ties or smell something like asphalt, those ties likely have ample creosote left protecting them.
+It’s tough to say for sure, though, because one part of a railroad tie might have sufficient creosote for protection while another portion does not (e.g., the exposed top might well protected while the bottom of the tie, buried in the soil, lost all protection).

 How to tell if my railroad ties have termites in them